seekrit

 # prints: skt_XXXXXXXX_... (save it now)

-Without --grant, mint the token, then grant it environments explicitly:
+Pass --no-grant to mint the token without any grants, then grant environments explicitly:

 Using a token